-Knowing how to find profitable keywords with low competition is an important skill to develop if you’re hoping to start a new blog, find SEO clients, or just make some more money online.
+Knowing how to find profitable keywords with low competition is an important skill to develop in blogging and online marketing.

 - General keywords